akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 The category panel will be reduced automatically to the left side.

-To expand the panel, click again on the arrow.
+To expand the panel, click back on the arrow.

 ![How to expand the category panel](../img/Expand_category_panel.png)